pinnpublic/cdn/README.md

 # Example CDN

-This is a class repository.
+This is a class library repository.

 ## CDN URL